reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 3. Select .NET Core → ASP.NET → MVC Controller Class
 4. Name the file `HomeController.cs`

-Once the controller has been created, we also need to create a view
+Once the controller has been created, we also need to create a view:

 1. Right-click on the Views folder, click "New Folder", and create a "Home" folder
 2. Right-click on the Views\Home folder and select Add → New Item
 3. Select .NET Core → ASP.NET → MVC View Page